Disaster Recovery Information - Hurricane Ida

 - Text GIVE or DONATE to (610) 600-1764

-- Donate by check, mail to: The Montgomery County Foundation, Inc., 4 Sentry Parkway East, Suite 302, Blue Bell, PA 19422
+- Donate by check (made payable to The Montco Emergency Disaster Relief Fund), and mail to The Montgomery County Foundation, Inc., 4 Sentry Parkway East, Suite 302, Blue Bell, PA 19422

 Pop-Up Community Meeting - Friday, 9/10/2021